harawata/ibatis-apache-svn/cs/mapper/IBatisNet.DataMapper.Test/ReadMe.txt

    create a file named DataBase.config with your own value for datasource.
    (WARNInG : don't included it in the solution and don't commit it in SVN) Put it in the bin/debug directory

+4/ To test for .NET V2, enabled provider 'sqlServer2.0' and set <provider name="sqlServer2.0"/> in SqlMap_MSSQL_SqlClient.config